 - Manzanita = “little apple.” (manzana “apple” & ita “little”)

-The shared name “bearberry” comes from the fact that bears love berries.
-As members of the Ericaceae (heather) family, madrones and manzanitas are prolific providers of berries in the wild.
-They share this distinction with others in their family such as; blueberries, cranberries, lingonberries and huckleberries.
+The shared name “bearberry” comes from the fact that all bears love berries.
+As members of the Ericaceae (heather) family, madrones and manzanitas are each prolific providers of berries in the wild.
+They share this distinction with other species in their family such as; blueberries, cranberries, lingonberries and huckleberries.

 By comparing these two species side by side we can begin to learn how to tell them apart.